cleo/connector-zip/README.md

 ```

 will create `/destination/file.zip` containing `file.txt` from `/some/path`, overriding both the _Root Path_ and _Select_ from a Zip connection named `connection`.

+### Replication

+The zip connector can be used to compare a remote directory's contents against the (filtered) root path, only zipping additions and changes to be unzipped and overlaid at the remote target.

+Directory listings are produced by zip connectors when a `GET directory.listing` command is processed, usually using a zip uri like `zip:connection/directory.listing` or through the pipe connector `pipe:pipe/directory.listing` in conjunction with an HSP (JetSonic) replication setup.
+The format is nearly human readable, comprising a sequence of JSON encoded directory listings, each preceded by its byte length encoded in 4 binary bytes.
+The root directory appears first, followed by the subdirectories in a pre-order traversal (parents before children).

 ### Zip Thresholds